GNOME/gtk/docs/reference/gtk/question_index.md

     specifically `g_object_ref()` and `g_object_unref()`. `GInitiallyUnowned` is a subclass of `GObject` so the same points apply, except that it has a "floating" state (explained in its documentation).

+    In a widget tree, each container owns a reference to its children.
+The root object (typically a `GtkWindow`) is owned by GTK.
+GTK will drop its reference when you call [method@Gtk.Window.destroy].

     For strings returned from functions, they will be declared "const" if they should not be freed.
 Non-const strings should be freed with `g_free()`.
 Arrays follow the